ansible/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 Create and manage Autonomous Data Warehouses
 ===========================================
 This `playbook <https://github.com/oracle/oci-ansible-modules/tree/master/samples/database/autonomous_data_warehouse>`_
-shows how to create an Autonomous Data Warehouse and manage its lifecycle.
-The sample shows how to do the following:
+creates an Autonomous Data Warehouse and manage its lifecycle.
+The sample shows how to:
 - Set up an Autonomous Data Warehouse.
 - List all of the Autonomous Data Warehouse instances available in a compartment, filtered by the display name.
 - Get the "facts" for a specified Autonomous Data Warehouse.